zebrunner/carina/docs/advanced/driver.md

 ```

 ##Quit
-Carina determine driver lifecycle based on init phase (BeforeSuite/BeforeClass/BeforeMethod/Method) and quit driver automatically , i.e. **no need to do it inside your test code**.
+Quit driver operation is executed automatically based on driver init phase (@BeforeSuite/@BeforeTest/@BeforeClass/@BeforeMethod/Method), i.e. **no need to do it inside your test code**.

-* **@BeforeSuite** drivers belong to all tests/classes and will be closed in `@AfterSuite`
+* **@BeforeSuite** drivers belong to all tests/classes and will be closed in `@AfterSuite` only
 * **@BeforeTest** drivers belong to all `<test>` classes and will be closed in `@AfterTest`.
 To be imlemented in [#1250]
 * **@BeforeClass** drivers belong to all tests inside current class and will be closed in `@AfterClass`
 * **@BeforeMethod** or inside **Test Method** drivers belong to current test method and will be closed in `@AfterMethod`

-> Each parallel thread has their own named drivers pool, i.e. `getDriver()` return different objects per each parallel thread
+  > Also driver is saved for all dependent test methods inside test class by default.

 To quit driver forcibly if needed use **quitDriver()** or **quitDriver(name)**

-To disable driver quit strategy completely and cotrol drivers init/quit on your own provide `forcibly_disable_driver_quit=true` in `_config.properties` or execute from any place of your test code `CarinaListener.disableDriversCleanup();`
+To disable driver quit strategy completely and cotrol drivers init/quit on your own provide `forcibly_disable_driver_quit=true` or execute from any place of your test code `CarinaListener.disableDriversCleanup();`

 ##Restart
 * **restartDriver()** quit current driver and start new one with the same capabilities